petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/battlecards/current-battlecards.md

 * Optimizely provides a SaaS DXP and is strong in B2C use cases.
 * Episerver acquired Optimizely in 2021, and chose Optimizely as the rebranded name for both companies.
-* Optimizely is one of the toughest vendors to compete against, however, with effective sales execution it is possible to win against Optimizely.
+* Optimizely is one of the toughest vendors to compete against.
+However, with effective sales execution it is possible to win against Optimizely.

 ### Sitecore